poojithM/Agentic-Clarifycoder/README.md

 Agentic ClarifyCoder is a Python-based workflow designed to generate reliable, production-ready code using a fine-tuned language model, ClarifyCoder.
 It adopts a streamlined two-agent approach inspired by the Okanagan strategy’s “code-when-certain, ask-when-unsure” principle.
 The system coordinates two agents to interpret user requirements, clarify ambiguities, and produce executable code, minimizing errors through an efficient clarification process.

 ## Features
-- *Uncertainty Detection*: ClarifyCoder identifies ambiguous user prompts and asks concise clarification questions.
+- **Uncertainty Detection**: ClarifyCoder identifies ambiguous user prompts and asks concise clarification questions.
-- *Two-Agent Workflow*: Two agents collaborate to ensure accurate code generation:
+- **Two-Agent Workflow**: Two agents collaborate to ensure accurate code generation:
-  - *Agent 1*: Interprets the problem, drafts an initial algorithm, and poses clarification questions if needed.
+  - **Agent 1**: Interprets the problem and poses clarification questions if needed.
-  - *Agent 2*: Generates complete, executable Python code based on the draft and user clarifications.
+  - **Agent 2**: Generates complete, executable Python code based on the user question and user requirements.
-- *Okanagan-Inspired Strategy*: Ensures code is generated only when requirements are clear, enhancing reliability and reducing errors.
+- **Okanagan-Inspired Strategy**: Ensures code is generated only when requirements are clear, enhancing reliability and reducing errors.
-- *Interactive Clarification*: Prompts users for answers to clarification questions, ensuring the final code aligns with their needs.
+- **Interactive Clarification**: Prompts users for answers to clarification questions, ensuring the final code aligns with their needs.
-- *Production-Ready Output*: Delivers clean, executable Python code with example usage and proper edge-case handling.
+- **Production-Ready Output**: Delivers clean, executable Python code with example usage and proper edge-case handling.

 ## Prerequisites
 - **Python**: Version 3.8 or higher